-1174 F.2 CCN Technology and Processes Work Group
+F.2 CCN Technology and Processes Work Group

-1175 Similar to the complexity mentioned above in the development of CCN content, the 1176 complexities of the technology and processes necessary to support a CCN system is vast and 1177 technical.
-Technology solutions are needed to support the development work as well as the 1178 actual day-to-day processes of implementation.
-The Work Group described below will be 1179 instrumental in informing the work at the campus and system levels.
+Similar to the complexity mentioned above in the development of CCN content, the complexities of the technology and processes necessary to support a CCN system are vast and technical.
+Technology solutions are needed to support the development work as well as the actual day-to-day processes of implementation.
+The Work Group described below will be instrumental in informing the work at the campus and system levels.

-1180 F.2.a Charge and Membership
+F.2.a Charge and Membership

-1181 The recommended charge of the CCN Technology and Processes Work Group is:
+The recommended charge of the CCN Technology and Processes Work Group is:

 The CCN Technology and Processes Work Group guides and supports the design and implementation of the technology and related processes and supports needed for CCN technology implementation.
-This group advises and monitors vendor work to ensure: quality alignment to the scope of work, delivery of support to all institutions, changes do not impact current student processes, and contracts are supported.
+This group advises and monitors vendor work to ensure: the scope of work is high-quality; supports are delivered to all institutions; changes do not negatively impact current student processes; and contracts are supported.
 Additionally, this group collaborates with campus, district, and regional stakeholders to support efforts in CCN integration.

-1190 Membership in the CCN Technology and Processes Work Group should include stakeholders who 1191 are implicated in the effort to design and implement technology system requirements for 1192 supporting the CCN implementation, such as CCCCO Equitable Student Learning, Experience 1193 and Impact Office (ESLEI), Data and Research, and IT Leads; ASSIST Director and staff; Course 1194 Identification Numbering System (C-ID) Specialist; CCC technical staff (representatives from a 1195 variety of institutional sizes, demographics, etc.); and vendor representatives as appropriate.
-1196 Curriculum chairs and curriculum specialists would also provide valuable perspectives and 1197 support of this work.
+Membership in the CCN Technology and Processes Work Group should include stakeholders who are implicated in the effort to design and implement technology system requirements for supporting the CCN implementation, such as Chancellor's Office Equitable Student Learning, Experience and Impact Office (ESLEI), Data and Research, and IT Leads; ASSIST Director and staff; Course Identification Numbering System (C-ID) Specialist; California Community Colleges technical staff (representatives from a variety of institutional sizes, demographics, etc.); articulation officers; and vendor representatives as appropriate.
+Curriculum chairs and curriculum specialists would also provide valuable perspectives and support of this work.

-1198 F.2.b Guiding Principles for the CCN Technology and Processes Work Group
+F.2.b Guiding Principles for the CCN Technology and Processes Work Group

-- 1199 The CCN Task Force calls upon those implementing the activities called for in this 1200 implementation plan to embrace the following guiding principles: - Strive for digital equity in any technology and implementation approach. - Digital equity exists when the technology infrastructure, tools, and resources across all campuses provide a high-quality, secure, and seamless online experience for students, faculty, and staff regardless of campus size or location. - Center the high-level outcomes as articulated by the CCN Task Force. - When implementing new technology systems, minimize additional costs and streamline existing systems. - When selecting a CMS or any vendor solution to manage CCN or curriculum data elements, strive to select a system where college/district/state processes drive the software instead of the software driving the processes."
+The CCN Task Force calls upon those implementing the activities called for in this implementation plan to embrace the following guiding principles:

+- Strive for digital equity in any technology and implementation approach. - O Digital equity exists when the technology infrastructure, tools, and resources across all campuses provide a high-quality, secure, and seamless online experience for students, faculty, and staff regardless of campus size or location. - Center the high-level outcomes as articulated by the CCN Task Force. - When implementing new technology systems, minimize additional costs and streamline existing systems. - When selecting a CMS or any vendor solution to manage CCN or curriculum data elements, strive to select a system where college/district/state processes drive the software instead of the software driving the processes.

-1211 F.2.c Implementation Recommendations - Data Reconciliation
+F.2.c Implementation Recommendations - Data Reconciliation

-1212 The implementation of technology solutions for a CCN system falls in two different categories: 1213 Data Reconciliation and New Technologies.
-This section outlines the necessary considerations 1214 for reconciling the current course level data across four systems so that all systems contain the 1215 exact same information for any particular course.
-By reconciling the course data, the content of 1216 courses can be analyzed to identify current commonalities.
+The implementation of technology solutions for a CCN system falls into two different categories: Data Reconciliation and New Technologies.
+This section outlines the necessary considerations for reconciling the current course level data across curriculum management systems, student information systems and others, such as ASSIST and C-ID, so that all systems contain the exact same information for any particular course.
+By reconciling the course data, the content of courses can be analyzed to identify current commonalities.